JuliaLang/julia/doc/devdocs/types.rst

 Here ``ub`` is ``Integer``, as specified in the function definition.

-The last field of a :obj`TypeVar` is ``bound``.
-This boolean value specifies whether the :obj`TypeVar` is defined as one of the function parameters.
+The last field of a :obj:`TypeVar` is ``bound``.
+This boolean value specifies whether the :obj:`TypeVar` is defined as one of the function parameters.
 For example:

 .. doctest::